KosoliC/Analysis_And_Databases/README.md

 * [Setup](#setup)

 ## General info
-This repository contains algorithms written by me in my second year of studies as part of the Algrits and Data Structures course.
+This repository contains tasks done by me in my third year of studies as part of the Analysis_And_Databases course.

 ## Technologies
 Project is created mainly with: